YEET200/AirforceRP_SERVER_Panel/README.md

 5.Apply the CDN - if you have a web server that is separate then the Gaming Server 6.You're ALL DONE!

+ITS not done yet the release comes out on January 28th 2023
 # Thanks Yeet200